Icinga/icinga-powershell-framework/doc/31-Changelog.md

 ### Enhancements

 * [#234](https://github.com/Icinga/icinga-powershell-framework/pull/234) Adds support to allow custom exception lists for Icinga Exceptions, making it easier for different modules to ship their own exception messages
+* [#235](https://github.com/Icinga/icinga-powershell-framework/pull/235) Adds new Cmdlet `Show-IcingaEventLogAnalysis` to get a better overview on how many log entries are present within the EventLog based on hour, minute and day average/maximum for allowing a more dynamic configuration for `Invoke-IcingaCheckEventLog`

 ### Bugfixes